• Home

 Tomato paste in a tube wins simply because of the ease of re-using it.
 Once you open a tube of tomato paste, squeeze out the amount you need, then store it in the refrigerator, and forget about it until next time.
 It lasts a long time but if you're like me, you may forget it's in there.
 Ooops!
 If it's too old, that's ok, because now we have a ton of substitutes to try!

 This is another question I've asked myself a few times.
-Now after learning the difference between the three, the answer is yes - mainly it's the consistency.
+Now after learning the difference between the three, the answer is - mainly it's the consistency.
 Let's look at the differences between them:

 Tomato paste: The thickest of the three comes from condensing different types of tomatoes into a thick paste.
 Its flavor profile makes you think of sun-dried tomatoes, rich and packed with tomato flavor.
 Used mainly as a thickening agent in recipes.